-In January 2009, the FASB issued EITF 99-20-1 in an effort to provide a more consistent determination on whether other-than-temporary impairment has occurred for certain beneficial interests in securitized financial assets.
 Other-than-temporary impairment has occurred if there has been an adverse change in future estimated cash flows and its impact reflected in current earnings.
 The determination cannot be overcome by management judgment of the probability of collecting all cash flows previously projected.
-For debt securities that are not within the scope of EITF 99-20-1, SFAS 115 continues to apply.
 The objective of other-than-temporary impairment analysis is to determine whether it is probable that the holder will realize some portion of the unrealized loss on an impaired security.
-Factors to consider when making other-than-temporary impairment decision include information about past events, current conditions, reasonable and supportable forecasts, remaining payment terms, financial condition of the issuer, expected defaults, value of underlying collateral, industry analysis, sector credit rating, credit enhancement, and financial condition of guarantor.
-The Company's non-Agency RMBS investments fall under the guidance of this EITF and as such, the Company assesses each security for other-than-temporary impairments based on estimated future cash flows.
-This EITF became effective for the Company on December 31, 2008.
+Factors to consider when making other-than-temporary impairment decision include information about past events, current conditions, reasonable and supportable forecasts, remaining payment terms, financial condition of the issuer, expected defaults, value of underlying collateral, industry analysis, sector credit rating, credit enhancement, and financial condition of the guarantor.
+The Company's non-Agency RMBS investments fall under this guidance and as such, the Company assesses each security for other-than-temporary impairments based on estimated future cash flows.
+This guidance became effective for the Company on December 31, 2008.